OpenBMB/MiniCPM-V/README.md

 **OmniLMM** is a family of open-source large multimodal models (LMMs) that are adept at vision & language modeling.
 This model processes both images and text inputs and delivers high-quality text outputs.
 We release two distinct versions of OmniLMM that are targeted at **strong performance and efficient deployment**:

-- **OmniLMM-12B:** Achieves leading performance among models with comparable sizes on multiple benchmarks.
+- **OmniLMM-12B**: Leading performance among comparable-sized models on multiple benchmarks.

-- **OmniLMM-3B:** Perfect for deployment on edge devices with promising performance.
+- **OmniLMM-3B**: Perfect for deployment on edge devices with promising performance.

 ## Contents